Superbosonisation via Riesz superdistributions: Laplace transforms of conical superfunctions

 \subsection{The conical superfunctions}

 We introduce the basic objects of this section, the conical superfunctions.
 These are a natural generalisation, to the superspace $\Omega$, of the conical polynomials encountered in the theory of Riemannian symmetric spaces.
-Our main reference to the subject will be the book of Faraut--Kor\'anyi \cite{FK94}, which contains a beautiful, elementary, and self-contained account of the theory for symmetric cones.
+Our main reference to the subject will be the book of Faraut--Kor\'anyi \cite{FK94}, which contains a beautiful, elementary, and self-contained account for the special class of such spaces consisting of the symmetric cones.

 Let $N^+$ be the closed subsupergroup of $K_\cplxs$ whose functor of points is defined by

 That this functor is represented by a closed, connected complex analytic subsupergroup of $K_\cplxs$ is immediate from the implicit function theorem.